aeraki-mesh/website/content/en/docs/v1.0/tutorials/circuit-breaking.md

 	at org.aeraki.HelloClient.main(HelloClient.java:44)
 ```

-## Create circuit break rules
+## Create a circuit break rule

-Create a Destination Rule by using the command below：When the request has 5 consecutive errors, the upstream host with the error is removed from the cluster's load balancing group.
+Create a Destination Rule by using the command below: When there're 5 consecutive errors, the corresponding upstream host will be removed from the cluster's load balancing pool.

 ```bash
 kubectl apply -f- <<EOF